 In the guides, he encourages listeners to cultivate an awareness of the moment to create a distance between the thoughts that run through the mind and the observer.
 This process helps us respond better to different emotions in a way that helps the body and mind relax before sleep.

 It’s worth noting that this technique might not work for everyone.
-That’s why, in Rise, we try to provide a range of techniques and help our users find the one that works best for them.
-If you want to experience the Mindfulness Meditation approach to sleep yourself, try Rise today.
+That’s why, in Peak Sleep, we try to provide a range of techniques and help our users find the one that works best for them.
+If you want to experience the Mindfulness Meditation approach to sleep yourself, try Peak Sleep today.

 Heard about our app Peak – Brain Training yet?